Lynncote

 Lynncote is a historic estate located near Tryon, North Carolina.
 It was designed by architect Erle G. Stillwell and built in 1927–1928.
 It is a two-story, eight-bay, Tudor Revival style stone dwelling built on the foundation of a previous dwelling built in 1895 and burned in 1916.
 It features an off-center entrance pavilion, leaded-glass casement windows, and half-timbering.
 Other contributing resources are the estate landscape, workshop (c.
 1910, c.
-1928), and Lynncote Lodge (1925-1926).
+1928), and Lynncote Lodge (1925-1926), designed by Harold Perry Erskine.

 It was added to the National Register of Historic Places in 2010.